How much are Southwest Rapid Rewards points worth?

 In order to refresh our Reasonable Redemption Value for Southwest Rapid Awards points, we collected hundreds of data points over a range of routes to analyze the value of points as compared to Southwest cash prices.

-For this analysis, I selected a variety of city pairs that included both long and short domestic itineraries (including popular nonstop routes like San Francisco to/from Los Angeles, hub connections like Baltimore-Washington International Airport to Las Vegas, and major cities to/from smaller markets like Orlando to/from Albany, etc) and select international itineraries (including Chicago Midway to/from Cancun, Sacramento to/from Cabo San Lucas, etc).
+For this analysis, we selected a variety of city pairs that included both long and short domestic itineraries (including popular nonstop routes like San Francisco to/from Los Angeles, hub connections like Baltimore-Washington International Airport to Las Vegas, and major cities to/from smaller markets like Orlando to/from Albany, etc) and select international itineraries (including Chicago Midway to/from Cancun, Sacramento to/from Cabo San Lucas, etc).
+New this time, we included routes to/from Hawaii as well as a couple of airports where Southwest dominates traffic like Dallas-Love Field and New Orleans (MSY).

-For each city pair, I collected flight examples for a random Wednesday one month in the future and for a Friday during peak summer travel dates.
+For each city pair, we collected flight examples for a random Wednesday one month in the future and for a Friday or Sunday during peak summer travel dates (to sample weekend / peak demand pricing).

-For each example date, I selected two to three desirable daytime flights departing after 8am where possible (or as close as possible) to analyze in each direction as follows:
+For each example date, we selected two to three desirable daytime flights departing after 8am where possible (or as close as possible) to analyze in each direction as follows:

 • Nonstop City A to City B (departing daytime after 8am)